magnars/catenate/README.md

    skips over them when we get the rest of the CSS files in that folder.

    I'm sorry, but there's no `catenate/distinct-resources`, because globbing the classpath doesn't fill me with happy thoughts.
 If you want to tackle that problem, pull requests are welcome.

+8. Since Ring comes with content type middleware, catenate doesn't worry about it.
+Just make sure to put it after catenate.

 ### Using the new URLs